lexnederbragt/MBV3070-H19/2_Flow_Control.md

 print protein
 ```

+Try running this script with this string: ATGCAGAACATA

 ## Homework: Stop at stop codon.

-Let's say you have a different DNA string, "ACACAGCGAAACTGAACAATG".
+Let's say you have a different DNA string, ACACAGCGAAACTGAACAATG.

 First, try running the script above with this string instead of the other one.